fabiopaparella/ride-pooling-MoD/README.md

 # ride-pooling-MoD

-Code of "A Time-invariant Network Flow Model for Ride-pooling Mobility-on-Demand" to generate an equivalent demand matrix to include ride pooling in LTI traffic flow problems
+Code of "A Time-invariant Network Flow Model for Two-Person Ride-pooling Mobility-on-Demand" to generate an equivalent demand matrix to include ride pooling in LTI traffic flow problems

 ## Citing this work